Iplay6432/jgrasp-codespace/README.md

-use the "Preview in Editor" button in the ports control to view; password is "password"
+use the "Preview in Editor" button in the ports control to view; password is "password" (don't worry of the insecure password, only your github account can access the code space)
 ## Instructions

 Create a new codespace and wait for it to load (may take upwards of 5 minutes)